 Besides preparing the mushroom-dominant dishes, mushrooms are also used as a taste enhancer for chicken preparations, rice dishes, vegetable dishes and many more.
 But when it comes to preserving mushrooms for longer periods, there are some restrictions that you need to be aware of.

 Like all other organic vegetables, mushrooms too are perishable items and get impacted by the natural elements quickly, leading to fast decay.
 However, you can keep your mushroom safe and in good condition for up to two weeks at most if the necessary care can be taken.
 Let us discuss how long do mushrooms last and a few related aspects regarding mushrooms in a little more detail.

 Purchasing The Mushrooms

-The shelf life of the mushrooms relies greatly on the way they are being bought.
-If you are collecting the mushrooms form the local market vendors selling them without any sealed pack, chances are more than the mushrooms will perish faster.
+The shelf life of the mushrooms relies heavily on picking the right mushrooms in the store.
+If you are selecting them from your local supermarket without any sealed pack, chances are they will perish faster.
 As the open market sellers keep the mushrooms in the open, they remain exposed to the weather elements until you put them in your refrigerator.
 Hence, half of the damage is already done when you buy them.

 The Cut Of The Mushrooms

 There are two varieties of cuts available in the market.
 Either you can have the whole mushrooms or the sliced ones.
 If you are opting for the sliced ones, the surface area is higher than the whole ones.
 Hence, the exposure to the natural elements is higher for the sliced mushrooms compared to the whole ones.